canh25xp/GraduationThesis/OUTLINES.md

 ### 5.2.2 Solution

-I addressed this challenge by implementing **two system combination methods**: **ESC (Edit-based System Combination)** and **MEMT (Multi-Engine Machine Translation)**.
+I addressed this challenge by implementing two system combination methods: ESC (Edit-based System Combination)* and MEMT (Multi-Engine Machine Translation).
 ESC formulates the combination task as a binary classification problem, while MEMT aligns and combines outputs from multiple models based on token alignment.
 Both methods were integrated into the application layer of GecWeb, allowing users to select their preferred combination method.

-The integration of multiple GEC models was achieved by designing a **ModelSelector** class that manages the selection and interaction of the models.
+The integration of multiple GEC models was achieved by designing a ModelSelector* class that manages the selection and interaction of the models.
 This class ensures that the outputs from different models are processed and combined efficiently, as described in Section 4.1.3.

 ### 5.2.3 Results

 The integration of multiple GEC models and combination methods has significantly improved the accuracy of GecWeb.
-On the **BEA-2019 test set**, the combination of T5-Large, GECToR XLNet, and GECToR Roberta using ESC achieved an **F0.5 score of 78.04**, outperforming individual models.
+On the BEA-2019 test set, the combination of T5-Large, GECToR XLNet, and GECToR Roberta using ESC achieved an F0.5 score of 78.04, outperforming individual models.
 This demonstrates the effectiveness of combining multiple models and the flexibility of the system in supporting different combination methods.

 ## 5.3 Responsive and Accessible User Interface